tigerfarm/tfptaskrouter/README.md

 ### TaskRouter Worker Application Version 4.0

-This application is used by Twilio TaskRouter workers to manage their availability status, accept or reject reservation calls, and end their reservation conference calls.

 Functionality:
 - Using their browser, the application allows workers to enter their identity and a password.
-- Workers manage their status: available to take a call, busy while on a call, or unavailable.
+- Workers manage their status: available(online) or unavailable(offline) to take a call.
-- Status is displayed in the browser.
-- Workers can accept or reject a call reservation.
+- Workers can accept or reject a task.
 - If a worker's reservation times out, the worker status is changed to unavailable.
-- A worker can end a call which disconnects all participants from the reservation conference call.
+- A worker can end a conference call which disconnects all participants.
 - If a task is set to wrapping, it is automatically reset to completed.
 This avoids a worker not being able to reset their status.

 Worker application screen print: